Basics

 What is sleep?

-While you are sleeping, you are unconscious, but your brain and body functions are still active.
-Sleep is a complex biological process that helps you process new information, stay healthy, and feel rested.
+While you are sleeping your brain and body functions are still active.
+Sleep is a natural process that helps your body restore energy, supports learning and memory, and keeps you healthy.

-- Learn information, get insight, and form memories
+- Learn new information, get insight, and form memories.

-- Give your heart and vascular system a rest
+- Give your heart and blood vessels a rest.

-- Release sex hormones, which contributes to puberty and fertility
+- Release sex hormones, which contribute to puberty and fertility.

-You need all of the stages to get a healthy sleep.
+You need all the stages to get a healthy sleep.

 How much sleep do I need?

-The amount of sleep you need depends on several factors, including your age, lifestyle, health, and whether you have been getting enough sleep recently.
+The amount of sleep you need depends on your age, lifestyle, health, and sleep patterns.
 The general recommendations for sleep are:

-Some people think that adults need less sleep as they age.
-But there is no evidence to show that older adults can get by with less sleep than people who are younger.
-As people age, however, they often get less sleep or they tend to spend less time in the deep, restful stage of sleep.
-Older adults are also more easily awakened.
+Some people think adults need less sleep as they age, but there is no evidence to support this.
+However, older adults often get less sleep or spend less time in the deep, restful stages of sleep.
+They also wake up more easily.

-- Do you have trouble getting up in the morning?
+- Do I have trouble getting up in the morning?

-- Do you have trouble focusing during the day?
+- Do I have trouble focusing during the day?

-- Do you doze off during the day?
+- Do I doze off during the day?

-If you answered yes to these three questions, you should work on improving your sleep.
+If you answered yes to any of these questions, you may need to improve your sleep habits.

 What are the health effects of not getting enough sleep?

 Sleep is important for overall health.
 When you don't get enough sleep (sleep deprivation), it does more than just make you feel tired.
-It can affect your performance, including your ability to think clearly, react quickly, and form memories.
-This may cause you to make bad decisions and take more risks.
-People with sleep deprivation are more likely to get into accidents.
+It can impair your ability to think clearly, react quickly, and form memories.
+This increases your risk of making mistakes, taking risks, or getting into accidents.

 Sleep deprivation can also affect your mood, leading to: